-Investigations will be conducted by one or more of the following: the SUNOPD, the Title IX Coordinator, an external investigator, or other investigator designated by the Vice-Chancellor of Student Affairs.
+Investigations will be conducted by one or more of the following: the SUNO PD, the Title IX Coordinator, an external investigator, or other investigator designated by the Dean of Students.
 This designee may be an employee of the University, an external investigator, or both.
 All reasonable efforts will be made to keep information private during the University's investigation and adjudication of a complaint.
 Investigators receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an objective and impartial investigation and hearing processing that protects the safety of victims, promotes accountability, and ensures investigative techniques do not apply sex stereotypes and generalizations.
 The investigation is designed to provide a fair and reliable gathering of the facts.
-The investigation will be thorough, impartial, and unbiased.
-The SUNOPD staff members responsible for these investigations have been trained on investigations, Title IX LGBTQA concerns, trauma-informed training, and awareness of this policy.
-As described in the Confidentiality section of this policy, the investigation will be conducted in a manner that is respectful of individual privacy concerns.
+The investigation will be thorough, impartial, and fair.
+The SUNO PD staff members who are responsible for these investigations have been trained on investigation, Title IX, and LGBTQA concerns, trauma informed training, and are aware of this policy.
+As described in the Confidentiality section of this Policy, the investigation will be conducted in a manner that is respectful of individual privacy concerns.

 The investigation is a process that involves obtaining and evaluating information given by persons having personal knowledge of the events or circumstances concerning the reported incident.
-This may include collecting all statements (both oral and written), pertinent facts, and evidence.
-This process will be exhaustive and likely to include interviewing and re-interviewing involved parties to ensure as much clarity around conflicting or differing statements as possible.
-The Vice-Chancellor of Student Affairs, Title IX Coordinator, or their designees may refer an investigative report back to SUNOPD for further follow-up, pending the availability of new information, for additional clarity regarding conflicting or inconsistent information/reports, or for any other reason necessary to ensure further transparency or strengthen the final report.
+This may include the collection of all statements (both oral and written), pertinent facts, and/or evidence.
+This process will be exhaustive and is likely to include the interviewing and re-interviewing of involved parties, so as to ensure as much clarity around conflicting or differing statements as may be possible.
+The Dean of Students, Title IX Coordinator, or their designees may refer an investigative report back to SUNO PD for further follow-up, pending the availability of new information, for additional clarity regarding conflicting or inconsistent information/reports, or for any other reason necessary to ensure further clarity or strengthen the final report.

-After the investigation, the investigator will prepare a report setting forth the facts gathered.
-The report will provide the scope of the reported incident, investigative findings, and an assessment of the information's reliability.
+At the conclusion of the investigation, the investigator will prepare a report setting forth the facts gathered.
+The report will provide the scope of the reported incident, investigative findings, and an assessment of reliability of the information.